DillonLloydLee/Find_and_Replace/README.md

 ## Setup

 * _Clone directory from "https://github.com/DillonLloydLee/Find_and_Replace.git"_
-* _For a Mac, run the terminal command "$composer install" in the top level of the cloned directory._
+* _For Mac users: run "$PHP -S localhost:8000" from the top level of the directory._
-* _Also run "$PHP -S localhost:8000" from the top level of the directory.
-In your web browser address bar, go to "localhost:8000/find.html"._
+* _In your web browser address bar, go to "localhost:8000/find.html"._
 * _That's it!
 Run this program from the page and follow onscreen directions._

 ## Technologies Used